Contact us with questions, comments, and your WeatherLCD stories.

 The final feature of note on the Current screen is the "Details →" button.
 Simply touch this button to display a user-selectable daily or hour-by-hour text forecast for the current location (on 568 point display height devices, text for the first forecast period is displayed at the bottom of the Current View).
 Touch the "Discussion" button for an in-depth technical discussion.

 At the bottom of the screen, the second tab will bring you to the "Lightning" view.
-This view presents the probability of lightning in the contiguous United States.
-There is a national view, and regional views with probabilities down to the county level.
-The time at the top of the map is UTC (UTC=GMT=Zulu for the purposes of WeatherLCD) and note the legend on the right hand side of each map.
+This view presents the probability of cloud-to-ground lightning for two-hour periods in the contiguous United States.
+It consists of four frames representing lighting probability at approximately 1-3 hours, 2-4 hours, 3-5 hours, and 4-6 hours IN THE FUTURE.
 IMPORTANT: the maps are predictions, and do not represent actual lightning strikes.
 WeatherLCD is not a substitute for your eyes, ears, or common sense.

 The third tab brings up the "Alerts" view which may appear with a badge specifying the number of watch, warning or advisory products available.
 The appearance of the badge does not always mean something horrible is about to happen, but pressing the "Alerts" tab and reading the products will, at minimum, increase your weather awareness for the present location.